-- The American Spinal Injury Association (ASIA) standards of neurological testing provides a concise and detailed method for evaluating spinal cord and peripheral nerve root function.
+- 1. The American Spinal Injury Association (ASIA) standards of neurological testing provides a concise and detailed method for evaluating spinal cord and peripheral nerve root function.
 (Table 1) - 2.
-In traumatic cord injury the main classification distinguishes between paraplegia (impairment or loss of motor and/ or sensory function in the thoracic, lumbar or sacral neural
+In traumatic cord injury the main classification distinguishes between paraplegia (impairment or loss of motor and/ or sensory function in the thoracic, lumbar or sacral neural of lesion in mean >M3 segments T2-S5) and tetraplegia ( impairment or loss of motor and / or sensory function in the cervical segments C0-T1).

 Table 1.
-ASIA Impairment Scale

-ASIA A: sensory and motor complete

-ASIA B: sensory incomplete, motor complete

-ASIA C: sensory and motor incomplete, motor function below the level of lesion in mean M3

-ASIA D: sensory and motor incomplete, motor function below the level of lesion in mean >M3
+ASIA Impairment Scale ASIA A: sensory and motor complete ASIA B: sensory incomplete, motor complete ASIA C: sensory and motor incomplete, motor function below the level of lesion in mean M3 ASIA D: sensory and motor incomplete, motor function below the level